-Assignment to programs is made by the current teachers after the first semester assessments, prior to the course registration process.
 Freshmen are initially placed in a program using data from several sources: the seventh and eighth grade marks, standardized testing results, and grade school teachers' recommendations.
-Program placement is re-evaluated each year, and re-assignment is based on the student's individual development within the assigned program.
-In general, students requesting consideration for placement in the Honors program for the following year need to be performing at high academic achievement level in the College Preparation program, above average level in the Star Assessment tests, and Teacher's approval.
+Program placement is re-evaluated each year, and re-assignment is based on the student's individual development within the assigned program and is made by the current teachers after the first semester assessments, prior to the course registration process.
+In general, students requesting consideration for placement in the Honors program for the following year need to be performing at high academic achievement level in the College Preparation program, earn above average level in the Star Assessment tests, and gain their teacher's approval.
 Further, students performing at a level below 85 in the Honors program may be recommended to move down to the College Preparation program.